marvin-hansen/goC8/doc/status.md

 | Put    | /kv/collection/truncate | Remove all key-value pairs in a collection.              | Yes         | Yes    | Yes  |

+## Query API

+Query API was aggregated in one singele "Query" method that combined all the bits and pieces of the API.

+Note, query is stateful and as such not thread safe.

 Tables generated with [tablesgenerator.com](https://www.tablesgenerator.com/markdown_tables#)